aikusoni/aikusoni/README.md

 - 🍕 Pizza

 ### 🛠️ My Tech Stack
 *I have experience using the technologies listed below, but I'm not that good at them.
-After all, I'm still a beginner!*
+After all, I'm still a beginner.*

 #### Languages
 ![JavaScript](https://img.shields.io/badge/-JavaScript-333333?style=flat&logo=javascript)